• Write a Review

 St Barth Island, Caribbean (Photo: Photostravellers/Shutterstock)

-Getting there: The easiest way to get to St. Barths is via ferry to Gustavia, and Great Bay Express departs daily from Bobby's Marina, about a 10-minute walk from St. Maarten's A. C. Wathey Cruise Terminal.
-Great Bay Express makes the trip in about 45 minutes and costs $85 for a same-day round trip.
-A second ferry, Voyager, operates out of Marigot, on the French side of St. Martin.
-The distance to Gustavia is further, so the crossing is longer, and you'll need to get to the port in Marigot, a taxi ride that can take 30 minutes or longer.
-This option is not recommended for day-trippers on a tight schedule.
-Don't forget to bring your passport!
+A second ferry, Voyager, operates out of Marigot on the French side of Saint Martin.
+The distance to Gustavia is further, so the crossing is longer, and you'll need to get to the port in Marigot, a taxi that can take 30 minutes or longer.
+This option is not recommended for day-trippers.
+Don't forget your passport.

 You can also fly to St. Barths.
-Air Antilles, St. Barth Commuter, and Winair each make the 12-minute flight several times daily from St. Maarten.
+Air Antilles, St. Barth Commuter, and Winair each make the 15-minute flight several times daily from St. Maarten.
+Travelers can choose to fly from St. Martin or St. Maarten.

 Village in Saba, Caribbean (Photo: Erika Bisbocci/Shutterstock)